k88hudson/git-flight-rules/README.md

 $ git log --committer=<name or email>
 ```

-Keep in mind that author and committer are not the same.
+Keep in mind that the author and committer are not the same.
 The `--author` is the person who originally wrote the code; on the other hand, the `--committer`, is the person who committed the code on behalf of the original author.

 ### I want to list commits containing specific files